Congress aims for short government funding bill; no border wall

 In a late-night session on Wednesday, the Senate approved a bill to provide money to keep a series of programs operating through Feb.
 8.

-But with opposition to Trump’s wall too high of a hurdle, the Republican-controlled Senate defied the president by refusing to give him any of the $5 billion he demanded to build a wall along the U.S.-Mexico border.
+But the Republican-controlled Senate defied the president by refusing to give him any of the $5 billion he demanded to build a wall along the U.S.-Mexico border.

 The House of Representatives is expected to act on the legislation later this week.